Package Leaflet: Information for the User

 Each effervescent tablet contains 500 mg of paracetamol and 30 mg of codeine phosphate hemihydrate.

-White, round, scored tablets, packaged in aluminum strips, presented in containers holding 20 effervescent tablets.
+White, round, and scored tablets on one side, packaged in aluminum strips, which are presented in packages containing 20 effervescent tablets.

 UPSA SAS